Rigorous and Generalized Proof of Security of Bitcoin Protocol with Bounded Network Delay: The Bootstrap Argument

 \begin{IEEEproof} Divide time into intervals, indexed by $i$, of length $t_{i}=i$.
 Let $M_{i}$ be the event that interval $i$ has no honest blocks that stay in the chain forever.
 We know from above that $P(M_{i})\le A\exp(ci^{1-\epsilon})$ for large enough $i$.

 Observe that, since these probabilities are exponential, therefore $\sum_{i=1}^{\infty}P(M_{i})<\infty$.
 By the Borel-Cantelli lemma \cite{borelLemma, cantelliLemma}, the event that these insecure intervals occur infinitely often has probability $0$.
 Hence, with probability one, there will be a time after which all these intervals have a secure block.
-Hence, the canonical chain has infinitely many honest blocks with probability $1$ when $\lambda_{h}>\lambda_{a}$. \end{IEEEproof}
+Hence, the canonical chain has infinitely many honest blocks with probability $1$ when $\lambda_{h}>\lambda_{a}$. \end{IEEEproof} This implies something with practical significance.
+If there are infinitely many honest blocks with probability $1$, one can be sure that in the future there will some other honest block in the chain that can accept a user's transaction.
+This prevents the adversary from being able to censor all future transactions of a user, which indeed would make the protocol useless as a public ledger.
+This does not imply, however, that future transactions cannot be censored by overwhelming each honest block with an excess of transactions, leaving no room for a target transaction to make it into the block.